-You need to check if there are any the Enquiry Files held by the CWGC Archives http://archive.cwgc.org These contain correspondence between the family of those killed and the Commission.
+You need to check if there are any the Enquiry Files held by the CWGC Archives.
+These contain correspondence between the family of those killed and the Commission.
 Only a small number of these files still survive.
 Enquiry Files cover a range of subjects, including:

 - Attempts to locate a missing individual - Requests for the remains of a casualty to be returned to the country they came from, known as the 'repatriation of remains' - The addition of a personal inscription to a CWGC headstone - Requests for a photograph of a grave - Issues about the maintenance or upkeep of a grave - The exhumation and reburial of a casualty - The return of wooden crosses to families Did you know...?
 The Imperial War Graves Commission was founded in 1917.
-Before that, an army unit, Directorate of Graves Registration and Enquires (DGRE) began the work of recording details of those who had died Step 3: Searching for additional information online A Street Near You uses maps to locate where those who died in the First World War originally came from and where they are now commemorated.
+Before that, an army unit, Directorate of Graves Registration and Enquires (DGRE) began the work of recording details of those who had died Step 3: Searching for additional information online Next, you should consult the CWGC How to Research... guide for the service which is relevant.
+For example, if the individual you are researching served in the Merchant Navy, check out the 'Research a Merchant Sailor' guide.
+These guides include links which may help you discover more information.
+A Street Near You uses maps to locate where those who died in the First World War originally came from and where they are now commemorated.
 You can search by lots of different terms so see what you can discover.
 It also provides links to other archives. https://astreetnearyou.org